Yoga is currently a thriving industry. And if you want to make a viable career out of it, you need to keep up with the business side of things.

 Think about what sets you apart from literally thousands of other yoga teachers.

-It can be the way you build your sequences or the different kinds of themes you introduce in class.
+It can be the way you build your sequences, the kind of yoga music you play, or the different kinds of themes you introduce in class.
 Even embodying a simple motto can make your classes more memorable.
 This can help you structure your classes or narrow your scope to the kind of clientele you want to attract.

 For example, you might want to focus on teaching in the corporate setting so then consider the kinds of classes corporate suit-wearing people would be most interested in (probably not mantra chanting).